Divergent (film): Home media

 Divergent was released on DVD and Blu-ray on August 5, 2014.
 Prior to its DVD release, a deleted scene from the film featuring Miles Teller as Peter Hayes and Ben Lamb as Edward was released July 30, 2014.

 Reception

 Box office

 Divergent grossed $150.9 million in North America, and $137.9 million in other countries, for a worldwide total of $288.9 million.
-Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $71.87 million, when factoring together all revenues and expenses.
+Factoring in all revenues and expenses, Deadline Hollywood estimated that the film made a profit of $71.87 million.

 On its opening weekend, the film attained the No. 1 spot in domestic and worldwide box office rankings by Rentrak.
 The film grossed $4.9 million in late night screenings, on Thursday March 20, 2014.
 On its opening day, the film grossed $22.8 million in the United States (including the Thursday night gross).
 Divergent accumulated $54,607,747 from 3,936 theaters at an average of $13,873 per theater, on its opening weekend in the United States and Canada and grossed $1.7 million internationally from four territories, with a worldwide total of $56,307,747.